Congratulations to students admitted for Spring 2020!

-This year, over 100 new international students will attend International Orientation on Tuesday and Wednesday, January 10 & 11, 2017.
+This year, over 100 new international students will attend International Orientation on January 13-17, 2020.
 Orientation is required for all newly-admitted international students, scholars, and exchange students at Colorado State University–learn more about it below.

 INTO CSU Conditionally Admitted Students

 Conditionally admitted students who are beginning classes at INTO CSU, please refer to INTO CSU Orientation.
 If you are matriculating from INTO CSU to become a fully-enrolled CSU student, then attend Orientation for International Students–see above.

 - Orient yourself to the many resources and services on campus, such as the Health Network, CSUPD, and more.

 - Meet the international student advisors, who will help you understand how to remain in a legal immigration status.